masato-ikegawa/graphql-sand/README.md

 Each app listens on a different port so you can run them together.

+### Troubleshooting

+If TypeScript reports missing NestJS modules (e.g. `Cannot find module '@nestjs/core'`), it usually means dependencies have not been installed yet.
+Run `npm install` from the repository root to install packages for every workspace.

 ## Web Conventions

 - Components live under `components/` alongside a `utils/` directory.